-If you are not providing any payment to the participant, he or she is not required to have a Social Security number.
-However, it is still recommended that participants apply for a number, as they may need it for opening a bank account, renting an apartment, or applying for a U.S. driver’s license.
+All paid interns and trainees are required to apply for a Social Security Number.
+If you are not providing any payment to the participant, he or she is not required to have a Social Security number, but we recommend that participants apply for one, as they may need it for opening a bank account, renting an apartment, or applying for a U.S. driver’s license.

-If assisting the participant with his or her Social Security application, please use the following tips:
+If assisting participants with their applications, please use the following tips:

-- Use your company address as the mailing address, especially if the participant has not yet arranged permanent housing
+- Use your company address as the mailing address, especially if participants have not yet arranged permanent housing

 - For the question regarding CITIZENSHIP, check the box labeled “Legal Alien Allowed To Work”